plans-coding/miscellaneous/homeassistant/meat-thermometer/meat-thermometer.md

 $$R_{NTC} = \frac{ V_{3.3} * R_{100} }{ V_{3.3} - V_{A0} } = \frac{ 3.3*10^5 }{ 3.3 - V_{A0} }$$

+Some guides mention [Steinhart–Hart equation](https://en.wikipedia.org/wiki/Steinhart%E2%80%93Hart_equation).
+Since Esphome handle this we do not need to use the equation on our own.

 ## Esphome

 Navigate to your Esphome installation, e.g. http://localhost:6052/ and click **New Device**.